MUSIC and MUSIC EDUCATION

 Sophomore Qualifying Examination

-The Sophomore Qualifying Examination is to be successfully completed at the end of the fourth semester of principal applied study (or the equivalent), and must be passed in order to proceed to 300-level applied study.
-Grading will be Pass, Fail, or Postpone (the exam may be rescheduled one time).
+The Sophomore Qualifying Examination is to be completed at the end of the fourth semester of principal applied study (or the equivalent) and must be passed to proceed to 300-level applied study.
+Grading will be Pass, Fail, or postponed (the exam may be rescheduled one time).
 The Sophomore Qualifying examination may only be taken once per semester.

 Piano Proficiency Examination